FAQ

 Hostapd, the Linux service that creates the access point, can fail to start for a variety of reasons.
 The following are common causes, with troubleshooting advice:

-1. If you've attached an external wireless adapter (bound to wlan1, for example) and have selected this as the AP interface, be sure that it either uses an in-kernel driver, also known as "plug and play" support, or that you have installed the correct driver for it.
+, for example) and have selected this as the AP interface, be sure that it either uses an in-kernel driver, also known as "plug and play" support, or that you have installed the correct driver for it. - Confirm that the 802.11 wireless mode you've selected is supported by the adapter you've chosen in the list of available interfaces.
+For example, if you've selected the

-In each of these cases, the hostapd service will report errors that can be useful for troubleshooting.
-Enable logging by selecting Logfile output on the Hostapd > Logging tab, choose Save settings then Restart hotspot.
+service will report errors that can be useful for troubleshooting.
+Enable logging by selecting Logfile output on the Hostapd > Logging tab, choose

 Refer to this FAQ and this FAQ for more info.